algorithmiaio/dev-center/_pages/administration/admin-panel/source-code-management.md

 On Algorithmia, the source code for each algorithm is stored in an individual Git repository, which may include an arbitrary number of files.
 You can choose to use Algorithmia's internal Git server to host your algorithm source code; this is Algorithmia's default source code management (SCM) system and it's available on all Algorithmia clusters.

 You can also use supported third-party SCM providers to host your algorithm source code.
 The Source Code Management page provides functionality to manage these configurations, which users will then be able to choose between on an algorithm-by-algorithm basis depending on specific project requirements.
-To learn how to use external SCM configurations with algorithms, see our [SCM docs](https://algorithmia.com/developers/algorithm-development/source-code-management).
+To learn how to use external SCM configurations with algorithms, see our [docs on using SCM providers](/developers/algorithm-development/source-code-management).

 Note that if you use a third-party SCM provider to host an algorithm's source code, you won't be able to use our Web IDE to interact with it.
 Instead, if you navigate to the **Source Code** tab on an algorithm's homepage within the browser UI, you'll be navigated to that algorithm's repository on the website of the SCM provider that's hosting that algorithm's code.